A Theory of Network Games Part 1: Utility Representations: Strategically Separable Preferences

 The family of orders $\{\succeq_{s_+}\}_{s_+ \in S_+}$ satisfies \textbf{joint solvability} if for any two completely essential opponents $i,j$, any three actions $s_0, s'_0, s''_0$, any $s_i, s'_i \in S_i$, and $s_j \in S_j$, whenever we have

 for some profiles $s_{-ij}, s'_{-ij}, s''_{-ij}$ of actions for opponents other than $i$ and $j$, then we can find an action $s'_j \in S_j$ such that

 \end{definition}

-The definition of an essential opponent mirrors that in the last section.
-An opponent $i$ is essential if there is some profile of actions $s_{-i}$ for the other opponents such that $i$'s action matters for our focal player's preference between $s_0$ and $s'_0$.
-Here, we require this opponent's action to affect all pairs of comparisons, rather than just one---though we could weaken this, doing so would complicate the other definitions.
-An essential opponent $i$ is completely essential if, no matter what the other opponents are doing, her choice of action can still change our focal player's preference between $s_0$ and $s'_0$.
+This definition of an essential opponent mirrors the earlier one.
+An opponent $i$ is essential if at some profile $s_{-i}$ for opponents other than $i$, opponent $i$'s action can flip our focal player's preference between $s_0$ and $s'_0$.
+Here, we require this opponent's action to affect all pairs of comparisons, rather than just one---we could weaken this, but it would complicate the other definitions.
+Opponent $i$ is completely essential if, no matter what the other opponents are doing, her choice can still change our focal player's preference between $s_0$ and $s'_0$.
 Effectively, this means that the differences

 are unbounded on both sides in the representation we derive.
 While many network games do not have any completely essential opponents---for instance, in linear-quadratic models we typically assume actions are non-negative---we can often extend action sets and preferences in a natural way (e.g., let $S_i = \bb{R}$ in a linear-quadratic game, and keep the same utility function).
 To allow a straightforward application of Lemma \ref{lem:wakker}, we require that our focal player has at least three completely essential opponents.